ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Experiment

-Figure 3 shows the comparison of our method with other methods. \begin{itemize} \item \textit{Random Sampling}: We sample all actions' values from the specifications of actions by BTScenario.
-This method may find critical scenarios but does not consider the influence of the combination of the action parameters. \item \textit{Pairwise Testing}: The core is to cover the pairwise discrete combinations of multiple factor values with the fewest test cases.
-To reduce the searching expense, we discrete each action range, taking values every two numbers, by the PICT tool\footnote{https://github.com/microsoft/pict}. \item \textit{Ablation of Masking}: We evaluate the contribution of the action mask for our method in this experiment. \end{itemize}
+Fig. \ref{experiment1} compares ECSAS with other methods. \begin{itemize} \item \textit{RT}: We sample all values from the specifications of actions by BTScenario.
+This method may find critical scenarios but does not consider the influence of the combination of the action parameters. \item \textit{CT}: The core is to cover the pairwise discrete combinations of multiple factor values with the fewest test cases.
+To reduce the searching expense, we discrete each action range, taking values every two numbers by Microsoft PICT tool. \item \textit{Ablation Experiments(AM and RB)}: We evaluate the contributions of the action mask and replay buffer optimization for ECSAS. \end{itemize}

-Our model consistently outperforms all the approaches on the metrics and achieves XXX boost on the collision rate compared with random search methods(RT and CT).
+ECSAS consistently outperforms all the approaches on the collision rate.
+For example, ECSAS achieved 76.86\% and 75.21\% boost on the metric compared with random search methods (RT and CT) in the overtaking scenario.
 Since the critical scenario is at the tail of the long-tailed distribution, random search methods are inefficient.
-By considering the temporal relationship of parameters, our model gains remarkable improvement.
+By considering the temporal relationship of parameters, ECSAS gains remarkable improvement.

-To verify the contribution of the action mask, we show the ablation results in Table 2.
-We observe that the collision rate and iteration number decreases by XXX and XXX compared with the entire model, which indicates that the action mask is beneficial for focusing on the current and previous information for critical scenario generation.
+We observe that the ablation results of the action mask and replay buffer optimization decrease compared with the full model in various scenarios, which indicates that the action mask and replay buffer optimization are beneficial for focusing on information about past actions and historical collision scenarios in CSG.